Winston-Lin/dziganto.github.io/_posts/2018-1-28-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 But wait, there's more.

 Say we had another class called **Metrics**.
-This class captures a number of key metrics associated with linear regression models.
+This class captures a number of key metrics associated with linear regression models (see [Linear Regression 101 (Part 2 - Metrics)](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Metrics/) for details).
 It looks like this:

 ```
 class Metrics: